geet-h17/infra-dev/gitleaks-scanner/README.md

 - Commit and push changes to trigger the workflow.
 - Check the workflow logs for errors.
 - Verify the gitleaks-report.json artifact contains the expected results.

+You can look up the results on this repo  -[GitHub Action Runner](https://github.com/geet-h17/tester/actions/runs/10684220184)